Mega Man: Fully Charged

-Mega Man: Fully Charged is an animated television series based on the Japanese video game series of the same name published by Capcom.
+Mega Man: Fully Charged is an animated television series based on the Japanese video game series Mega Man, published by Capcom.
 The series was developed by Man of Action Studios and produced by Dentsu Entertainment USA and DHX Studios Vancouver for Cartoon Network and Family Chrgd.
 It is the fourth television series based on the franchise, and the second to draw inspiration from the "Classic" series after the 1994 series.
 It premiered in the United States on August 5, 2018, after the first ten episodes were first released on-demand on August 3.

 Synopsis

 The series follows Aki Light, an advanced robot who looks like and lives the routine of a human schoolboy.
 He was built by scientist Dr. Light as his son and lives with his biologically human sister Suna Light.
 They live in Silicon City, a town co-inhabited by robots and humans rather peacefully, though is currently seeing new attacks from rogue robots (the Robot Masters of the franchise).
 Aki responds by transforming into "Mega Man" and battles to neutralize the threat and protect the civilians from harm.
 Allies to Mega Man include Mega Mini, a wise-cracking miniature robot who operates within his forehead; his robot dog Rush; and Suna Light.

 Other characters include Sgt.
 Night, a war veteran who gives anti-robot speeches (though works with the rogue robots to reignite a human-robot war) and Bert Wily, a classmate and friend to Aki Light.